tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/故障处理/小文件及高并发场景下客户端使用卡顿_intl_en.md

 #### Mount method for CVM client

-Open the [CFS](https://console.cloud.tencent.com/cfs/fs?rid=4) console, and click on the name of the file system to mount.
+Open the [Cloud File Storage](https://console.cloud.tencent.com/cfs/fs?rid=4) console, and click on the name of the file system to mount.
 Select the **mount Target Info** tab, and find the NFS v3.0 mount command as shown below.
 Then, use this command to mount the file system.

 #### Mount method for TKE client